michelfernandez/cove/site/content/english/identification.md

 {{< content text=center top=8 bottom=4 width=narrow >}}
 {{% markdown %}}
 **Identification Service**
-You can have the identity of the signers verified by Skribble or you can perform identifications yourself.
+Enable the QES by getting yourself identified online via video-call or by personal contact with the ID app by Swisscom.
+&nbsp;
 {{% /markdown %}}
 {{< /content >}}